How Robust is your Fair Model? Exploring the Robustness of Diverse Fairness Strategies: Related Work

 \section{Related Work}

 Algorithmic fairness is a popular area of research, especially in recent years.
 As our understanding of bias and bias mitigation has grown, so too have all of the strategies that can be employed to combat it.
-As Mehrabi at el.\ state, ``bias can exist in many shapes and forms''~\cite{bias}, and studying these biases is often what motivates a particular solution proposed in fairness literature.
+As \citet{bias} state, ``bias can exist in many shapes and forms'', and studying these biases is often what motivates a particular solution proposed in fairness literature.

-The definition of fairness is particularly broad, and the definition that is chosen often depends on the problem~\cite{QuyTaiLe2021Asod}.
-Whilst we acknowledge the vast array of fairness metrics now available (such as preference-based fairness~\cite{https://doi.org/10.48550/arxiv.1707.00010} and individual fairness), we limit the scope of this study to four of the most common fairness criteria for groups: \textit{demographic parity}, \textit{equalised odds}, \textit{false positive difference}, and \textit{true positive difference}; we focus on average fairness across the entire group~\cite{group}.
+The definition of fairness is particularly broad, and the definition that is chosen often depends on the modelling problem at hand~\cite{QuyTaiLe2021Asod}.
+While we acknowledge the vast array of fairness metrics now available -- such as model multiplicity-based fairness~\cite{sokol2024ethical}, preference-based fairness~\cite{https://doi.org/10.48550/arxiv.1707.00010} and individual fairness -- we limit the scope of this study to four of the most common fairness criteria for groups: \textit{demographic parity}, \textit{equalised odds}, \textit{false positive difference}, and \textit{true positive difference}; specifically, we focus on average fairness across the entire group~\cite{group}.